LinLi-0909/NME/README.md

 Single-cell causal network inference based on neighbor cross-mapping entropy

 **2024/04/24 Update!!!**
+The Python version significantly improved the computation speed.

-If you are familar with Shell and Python, and want to run this algorithm on the server, please check the `pyNME` folder.
+If you are familar with Shell and Python, and want to run this algorithm on the server, please check the `pyNME` folder .

 ## Overview